jake-kolk/HTML-Word-Cloud-Generator/README.md

 -Configure the word cloud how you prefer and hit run.

--You choud see the word cloud open in another window
+-You shoud see the word cloud open in another window